ecotaxa/ecotaxa_front/dev_doc/INSTALL_ALL_INSTRUCTIONS.md

 python3.6 -m venv venv --without-pip source venv/bin/activate
 ```
-### You see the "(venv)" prompt on the left, showing that you are in a python virtual environment
+### You see the "(venv)" prompt on the left, showing that you are in a python virtual environment.
-### then downlod get-pip.py (from https://bootstrap.pypa.io/get-pip.py) into ecotaxa_dev, and run
+### Then downlod get-pip.py (from https://bootstrap.pypa.io/get-pip.py) into ecotaxa_dev, and run
 ```
 python3.6 get-pip.py
 python3.6 -m pip --version     ==> should answer with python version 3.6